baker7caleb/understanding-domain-name-system/README.md

 <img src="https://i.imgur.com/KhPn7Je.png" height="80%" width="80%" alt="14"/>
 </p>

 After completing this lab, you should have a basic understanding of how and what DNS is.
-DNS is only a small part of networking concepts and I hope that this tutorial will give you a base knowledge in this!
-Continue to learn and grow everyday!